IgniteUI/help-topics/topics/02_Controls/igCategoryChart/01_CategoryChart_Walkthrough.md

 **Add a data source**

 In order to create an igCategoryChart control, you must first have data to bind it to.
 The following code snippet demonstrates how to create a simple data source.
-For more information on binding to other data sources, please refer to the following topic, Binding to Data](categorychart-binding-to-data.html).
+For more information on binding to other data sources, please refer to the following topic, [Binding to Data](categorychart-binding-to-data.html).

 **In HTML:**
 ```